Firewind: Immortals

 In July 2016, Firewind entered the studio to begin recording a new album.
 In November 2016, it was announced that the album, titled Immortals, had been completed and would be released on 20 January 2017.
 On 25 November, the band released the first single from this album, entitled "Hands of Time".

-Lineup changes and self-titled album
+Lineup changes, self-titled album and Stand United

-In May 2019, it was announced by Gus G. that they will enter the studio to start working on a follow-up to Immortals in August of that year.
-However, on 9 March 2020, it was announced that Bob Katsionis will be leaving the band in order to focus on his studio work and his other projects.
+In May 2019, it was announced by Gus G. that they would enter the studio to start working on a follow-up to Immortals in August of that year.
+However, on 9 March 2020, it was announced that Bob Katsionis would be leaving the band in order to focus on his studio work and his other projects.
 They also parted ways with singer Henning Basse, because of personal reasons, which may prevent him from continuing with the band, with Herbie Langhans, who worked with Sinbreed and Avantasia, replacing Basse on vocals.
-They also announced that the next album (with vocals finished by Langhans) will be released in 2020.
+They also announced that the next album (with vocals finished by Langhans) would be released in 2020.
 On 20 March 2020, the band premiered a new single, "Rising Fire", which is included on the band's self-titled album, released on 15 May 2020.

+Firewind's tenth studio album Stand United was released on March 1, 2024.

+On November 20, it was announced that Langhans had parted ways with the band, and that Basse had returned as the lead vocalist.